OYO conductors are professional musicians and experienced music educators who understand that making music is a gift that lasts a lifetime.

 Nick Karpinsky – Studio String Orchestra

-Nick Karpinsky graduated from Wayne State University in 2009 receiving a Bachelor’s degree in instrumental music education.
+Studio String Orchestra Director Nick Karpinsky is excited to return for his ninth year with the Oakland Youth Orchestras.
+Mr. Karpinsky graduated from Wayne State University in 2009 receiving a Bachelor’s degree in instrumental music education.
 He has studied with various violinists over the years including Geoffrey Applegate and Jim Waring.
-As a violinist, Nick performs with many community orchestras including the Macomb Symphony Orchestra, the Lake St. Clair Symphony, and Symphony of the Lakes.
-He has also performed with several artists including Il Divo, Mannheim Steamroller, Aretha Franklin, and Eddie Daniels.
-Nick has performed with artists at the Fox Theater, Orchestra Hall, DTE Energy Music Theater, and Joe Louis Arena.
+As a violinist, Nick performs with several community orchestras including the Macomb Symphony Orchestra and the Rochester Symphony Orchestra.
+He has also performed with artists including Il Divo, Mannheim Steamroller, Aretha Franklin, and Eddie Daniels at venues such as the Fox Theater, Orchestra Hall, DTE Energy Music Theater, and Joe Louis Arena.